 4. A Two-Person Tent (Even If You Don’t Camp Yet)

-This one is a forcing function disguised as a purchase.
-The truth about camping is that couples who own camping gear go camping, and couples who don’t, don’t.
-There is no middle category of “we’ll borrow a tent next summer.”
-That summer never arrives.
-The tent is the thing that arrives, and then suddenly weekends look different.
+This seems like a purchase that is also a forcing function.
+The reality of camping is that couples who have camping equipment go camping and couples who don’t don’t.
+There is no in-between of “we’ll borrow a tent next summer.”
+That summer never comes.
+The tent is what comes, and then all of a sudden, weekends look different.

 You don’t need a fancy one.
 The Coleman Sundome Camping Tent is the workhorse of the genre — weatherproof, easy enough to set up that you’re not going to have your first marital fight of the trip in the parking lot, and genuinely affordable in a way that removes “but we don’t really camp” as an excuse.
 It sits in your closet quietly, and then one Friday in May you throw it in the car and drive to a state park 90 minutes away, and you’re a couple who camps now.
 That’s the entire transformation.
 It cost less than a single nice dinner out.

-The same logic applies, by the way, to a tandem kayak, a pair of cheap road bikes, a backpacking stove.
-Buy the gear and the activity follows.
-Wait for the activity, and the activity never comes.
+The same logic applies to a tandem kayak, a couple of inexpensive road bikes, or a backpacking stove.
+Purchase the equipment, and the activity will happen.
+Wait for the activity, and the activity never happens.

 You might also love